Illustration of parent reflecting while child expresses self freely, highlighting gender identity, acceptance, and Kids Uniqueness.

 Kids Uniqueness in Exploring Gender Identity Through Play & Expression

-At some point, every child experiments with behaviours traditionally associated with different genders, exploring identity through play.
+At some point, every child experiments with behaviors traditionally associated with different genders, exploring identity through play.
 Additionally, girls may enjoy trucks while boys happily play with dolls, challenging conventional gender stereotypes from early childhood.
 Similarly, girls might dislike dresses while boys sometimes insist on wearing them proudly without hesitation or shame.
 Consequently, gender nonconforming behaviour alone does not automatically indicate that a child identifies as transgender necessarily.
 However, some children consistently identify as another gender from an early age, even as toddlers.
-Ultimately, recognising patterns of consistency and persistence helps parents understand whether gender identity exploration signifies something deeper.
+Ultimately, recognizing patterns of consistency and persistence helps parents understand whether gender identity exploration signifies something deeper.

 Kids Uniqueness in Understanding Transgender Identity & Expression